 This took me by surprise.
-This was the first time that I was aware that there were problems between Jackie and Brittany.
-And I became annoyed and frustrated.
-I had just had a life with a stepmother that treated me like shit, and I wasn’t about to let my little girl go through the same experience.
+This was the first time I was made aware there were problems between Jackie and Brittany.
+I became annoyed and frustrated.
+I had grown up with a stepmother who treated me poorly, and I wasn’t about to let my little girl go through the same experience.

 Jackie never responded.
 And she never left.

 Although she would have ample opportunity to leave me, Jackie never did.
-Her family, and my family would have gladly taken her away from me and supported her leaving me to my own unworldly lifestyle … gladly!
+Her family, and my family would have gladly supported her leaving me and my unworldly lifestyle, getting her away from me … gladly!

 Why Jackie never left me during all those years, and many more to come, is something that one would have to ask Jackie.
-The details of my life will reveal that in spite of my playing the game of polygamy for a short time, and doing all that I did, Jackie never left me.
-It wasn’t until I told Jackie that we were done in December of 2000, that she finally moved on for good.
+The details of my life will reveal that in spite of my playing the game of polygamy for a short time and doing everything else that I did, Jackie never left me.
+It wasn’t until I told Jackie that we were done, in December of 2000, that she finally moved on for good.

 And that was that.

-How the fuck, Grandma Jackie, could you have loved a murderer, a pedophile, a sexual predator, a terrorist, a fraud, a conman, a manipulator???
+How, Grandma Jackie, could you have loved a murderer, a pedophile, a sexual predator, a terrorist, a fraud, a conman, and a manipulator???

 But anyways …

 I got a job at a milk processing plant for the De Jong Dairy in Monroe, Washington.
 With my new name, I became a certified milk processor and held a pasteurizing license in the State of Washington.
-While living in the truck’s camper, we would wash ourselves and use the processing plant’s bathroom and hoses.
+While living in the truck’s camper, we used the processing plant’s bathroom and hoses to wash ourselves.
 I became the Assistant Manager of the plant and had won the full trust of the owner and the manager.
 I was making pretty good money.

 Eventually, we found a small cabin between the small towns of Index and Baring, east of Monroe.
 The area was beautiful … spectacular!
 Jackie and the kids loved that cabin.
 It was while we were at this cabin that Kyle Williams showed up out of the blue.

-Dan had a huge farm (1500 acres plus).
-He was then growing seeds for spinach and beets, and grew potatoes, raising a few cows, among other things.
-I was bored after just a few months of managing the milk processing plant and asked Dan if I could move my family onto his farm and work for him.
+Dan had a huge farm (1500-acres plus).
+He grew potatoes and seeds for spinach and beets.
+He also raised a few cows, among other things.
+I was bored, after just a few months of managing the milk processing plant, and I asked Dan if I could move my family onto his farm and work for him.
 I was paid a lot less than I was making at the De Jong Dairy plant, but I didn’t care about money.
 I cared more about personal liberty and living as I wanted to live … completely unfettered (released from restraint or inhibition) and unworldly.

-Dan basically turned over Walt’s Milk House to me and Jackie to run and profit from.
-He asked only for 1% of the profits.
+Dan basically turned over Walt’s Milk House to me and Jackie to run and make a profit.
+He asked only for 1% of the profits in return.
 Yeah.
 Really!
-Dan was a Christian, but unlike most hypocritical ones, also an incredible human being.
+Dan was a Christian, but unlike most hypocritical ones, he was also an incredible human being.